Why I think blogging is in it for the long haul..

 Blogging will only die out if you let it

-You don't have to ditch your blog in favour of Instagram or other social channels.
-The majority of us use instagram and every other social platform as it's a way to expand our brand and share our content more, but we don't just abandon our blogs because one of those social platforms is doing well.
-Everyone knows that in five years there could be a new social channel that's the best thing since sliced bread and that's cool.
-Just remember that as long as you're keeping your blog live and posting content to it, it's not going anywhere.
+You don’t have to ditch your blog in favour of Instagram or other social channels.
+The majority of us use instagram and every other social platform as it’s a way to expand our brand and share our content more, but we don’t just abandon our blogs because one of those social platforms is doing well.
+Everyone knows that in five years there could be a new social channel that’s the best thing since sliced bread, and that’s cool.
+Just remember that as long as you’re keeping your blog live and posting content to it, it’s not going anywhere.

 What do you think about blogging, do you think it’s going to stick around?